SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/project_management.md

 If you aren't sure where to find someone to give you preliminary feedback, try asking [the community](https://assemblyline.suffolklitlab.org/docs/get_started#join-the-community)!
 Come to one of the Monday community meetings or ask in the Microsoft Teams forum.
 :::

-Schedule a video meeting with the tester so you can watch them go through the interview.
-Or they can watch you demonstrate it.
-Record the test if you can so you can focus on the test instead of taking notes.
+Schedule a video meeting with the tester.
+You can demonstrate it for them, or you can watch them go through the interview.
+Record the test if you can so you can focus on the feedback and asking follow-up questions instead of taking notes.

-During the demonstration or testing:
+During the demo:

+* Remind the tester that they are testing the interview; they are not being tested (and neither are you!)
 * Encourage the tester to comment on all aspects of the interview
 * Ask them to follow different branches of the interview logic
 * Listen carefully to their feedback and ask follow-up questions to make sure you understand it